hennyt/SI507-HW6/README.md

     $("form").submit(function(event){
 ```

+>I think the document refers to the HTML document in the web browser.
+When the document is loaded (even if not all items in the document are loaded - like videos, images, etc.), a function is called.
+The $ notation indicates that jQuery is being used here.
+Then, an event listener is added so that when the form is submitted, the function is called and something happens.
+(In this case, any form submission errors are highlighted in red and the user gets an error message.)

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**
 	* *HINT:* You'll have to make some changes to the conditional statement, and possibly look up some JavaScript conditional syntax.
 You'll also need to look carefully at what generates visible output right now.